-Localisation and jurisdiction: What to look out for for Australian players
+Localisation and jurisdiction: what Australian players should look out for

 In the field of online gambling, the concepts of "localization" and "jurisdiction" directly affect the quality and safety of the game.
-If you are playing from Australia, then it is important to understand how the legal framework and adaptation of the site to the local market affect your rights, convenience and chances of winning.
+If you play from Australia, it is important to understand how the legal framework and the adaptation of the site to the local market affect your rights, convenience and chances of winning.

 What is jurisdiction and why is it needed?

-A jurisdiction is a country or territory in which an online casino is registered and licensed.
+A jurisdiction is a country or territory in which an online casino is registered and its license is valid.
 It defines:

 Popular jurisdictions working with Australians: